The Bankrate promise

 Frequently asked questions

-That depends on what you hope to accomplish with your policy.
+Determining how much life insurance you need will depend on what you hope to accomplish with your policy.
 Consider your long- and short-term debts, including mortgage debt, and your family’s monthly expenses.
 Many financial experts recommend an amount of life insurance equal to 5-15 times your annual salary.
+The Bankrate Life Insurance Calculator can help you get started.

 Term insurance, as the name suggests, lasts for a specific term of time.
 It’s a simpler form of insurance than whole life, and the beneficiary will only receive the death benefit if the insured passes away during the specified policy term.
 Whole life insurance lasts for your entire life, as long as you pay your premiums.
 It’s more expensive than term insurance, but in addition to the death benefit, it features a savings component that allows you to borrow from your policy after a specified amount of time has passed.

 That depends on your circumstances.
 If you have considerable debt you would like to pay off quickly, a lump sum might be best.
 If you are more concerned about having money to support your family over time, you may prefer an annuity.
-If you are uncertain, a good financial expert can help you weigh the pros and cons of each option.
+If you are uncertain, a good financial expert can help you weigh the pros and cons of each option, including any potential tax ramifications.